-It’s quite an experience to have a 30+ kg greyhound rests its full weight on you.
-Greyhound show affection with the whole body and love to be near their owners.
+It’s quite an experience to have a 30+ kg greyhound resting its full weight on you.
+Greyhound show affection with their whole body and love to be near their owners.
 You make them feel safe and comforted, so they like to get up close and personal as often as possible.
 Think of it as a big warm hug from them.

 4. The Roach.